Day 28. Freewriting.

 It was NOT easy for me to get on that plane to come back to what society considers home.
 The physical home.
 “Home”

-Society definition of home is where I’m told that I’m imperfect.
-I’m told that I have aggression issues.
+Society definition of home is where I’m told I’m imperfect.
+I’m told I have aggression issues.
 Society’s home is where I feel completely incapable of accomplishing the simplest of tasks and I question my ability to love.
 I also question my ability to be loved.
 It’s never a good thing to question one’s value added to the world.
-Sometimes I think that I’m a super achiever because it counters all the judgments that I’m regularly subjected to when I’m ‘home’.
+Sometimes I think I’m a super achiever because it counters all the judgments I’m regularly subjected to when I’m ‘home’.
 When the tears of compounded hurt fall, I’m called bipolar.
 When I set boundaries – things have to be positive and supportive, I’m called controlling and dramatic.
 When I abide by society’s definition of ‘home’ that’s when I feel absolutely broken.
 I cannot tell the difference between having a broken heart and being broken… completely broken.

 “Reckless girl who forgot how beautiful she was…” – movie line from ‘Love the Coopers’

 Everyone has their soft moments.
 I have more than I ever let on.
 If I had to give things in numbers, I’d say that 70% of my life is with smiles and pure joy.
-30% is fear/hurt/unresolved emotions… Easy[ish] to squeeze that down to 10% by being an overachiever.
+30% is fear/hurt/unexpressed emotions… Easy[ish] to squeeze that down to 10% by being an overachiever.
 That last 10% is a monster though.
 It takes a LOT of work to reduce that 10% to 9….8…7…6…5…4…3.
-I don’t think that it’s possible to remove all softness.
-I think that I like to keep some around as a fire in my heart.
+I don’t think it’s possible to remove all softness.
+I think I need to keep some around as a fire in my heart.
 It’s the fear that forces me to action, most of the time.

 But this morning, I have love on my mind.
 And with love…some of my shadows surface.
 I’m thankful for the shadows.
 Without the shadows, I wouldn’t fully appreciate my softness, in its full beauty.